TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/SYS.rst

          is used as exception handler.

-   Configures whether PHP errors or Exceptions should be displayed, effectively setting the PHP option :php:`display_errors` during runtime.
+   Configures whether PHP errors or exceptions should be displayed, effectively setting the PHP option :php:`display_errors` during runtime.

+   Have also a look into the :ref:`security guidelines
+   <security-global-typo3-options-displayErrors>`.

 .. index::
    TYPO3_CONF_VARS SYS; productionExceptionHandler